How Snowflake represents trace events

-Internally, Snowflake uses the OpenTelemetry data model to represent trace events inside an object called span.
+Internally, Snowflake uses the OpenTelemetry data model to represent trace events inside an object called a span.
 A span describes an operation, such as the invocation of a stored procedure or the execution of a UDF over a set of rows.
 A span includes the start time and end time of the operation.

 Tip

-For guidelines to keep in mind when adding trace events, refer to General Guidelines for Adding Trace Events.
+For guidelines to keep in mind when adding trace events, see General guidelines for adding trace events.

 Trace events are emitted only after their execution unit completes.
 If the execution unit fails before completion, trace events from that execution unit are not guaranteed to be emitted.